To uphold the world in prayer

 Benedict viewed prayer and work as partners, and believed in combining contemplation with action.
 The Latin phrase ora et labora expresses the need to balance prayer and work in monastic settings.
 At our monastery we have responded to various calls of the Church and the world by:

-We are happy to continue serving through hospitality, spiritual direction, and programs offered elsewhere through annual donations from Dorais Charities to whom we have given our Foundation monies.
+We are happy to continue serving through hospitality, spiritual direction, and programs offered elsewhere through annual donations through Dorais Charities.